konnectedvn/lovelace-vertical-slider-cover-card/README.md

 ### INSTALL USING HACS (recommended)

-Add this repo to HACS custom repositories.
+<del>Add this repo to HACS custom repositories.</del>
+Card is in HACS default.

 **repo**: https://github.com/konnectedvn/lovelace-vertical-slider-cover-card